28 September,2020 | 4 months read

 Stress management in the workplace begins when you start your day off on the right foot.
 This includes proper planning, a nutritious breakfast, a clear view of the tasks that need to be completed for the day, and a positive attitude will help you manage stress more easily.

 Sometimes the list of tasks you have in a day makes you stressed and overwhelmed.
-So start doing things in a smart way where you feel comfortable and build momentum.Maintain a to-do list in smart and short-terms.
-List out the top 2 or 3 priority issues and try to resolve it instead of scattering your attention across tasks.
+So start doing things in a smart way where you feel comfortable and build momentum.Maintain a to-do list and try your best to stick to it.
+List out the top 2 or 3 priority issues and try to resolve it instead of scattering your attention across different tasks.

 One of the major factors that contribute to employee burnouts is unclear requirements.
 If you have no idea what your tasks are and what you are expected to do, or if the requirements keep changing repeatedly, then you may be falling into a trap that will escalate your stress levels.